neerajaqu/mycsrnews/INSTALL-rackspace.md

 Now that we have the base server up and running, we can use capistrano to do the heavy lifting.

-NOTE:: These commands will now be run from your local dev machine.
+**NOTE**:: These commands will now be run from your local dev machine.

 First grab newscloud (on your local machine)
 --------------------------------------------